 Six Warning Signs of Emotional Elder Abuse

-Compared with other types of elder abuse that nursing home residents may face, emotional elder abuse is distinctly subjective.
-It can involve anything from being victim to subtle, mocking jokes and behaviors, to active emotional bullying and threats to the person's self-esteem or well-being.
+Compared to the other types of elder abuse that nursing home residents may face, emotional elder abuse is distinctly subjective.
+It can be rather hard to describe – and can consist of anything, from subtle mocking or jokes and behaviors, to active emotional bullying and threats to the person’s self-esteem or well-being.

 Professional elder abuse lawyers and others may sometimes say that they know emotional elder abuse when they see it.
-Emotional elder abuse, also known as "psychological elder abuse," results in patterns of behavior and activities that make a senior citizen feel threatened.
+Emotional elder abuse consists of patterns of behavior and activities that make a senior citizen feel threatened.

 Sudden Silence